JackPendarvesRead/RoR2FluffyMods/PocketMoney/README.md

 If you have any issues you can usually find me on the ROR2 modding discord (@Fluffatron).
 Please bear in mind that as with all mods here this is something I do in my spare time so may not always be able to immediately fix any issues that you come up with.

 ## Changelog:
+v2.1.2
+- Fixed bug in accessing the sharesuite add money method

 v2.1.1
 - Fixed bugs where sometimes money would not be given